philiplinden/yahs/docs/devlog.md

 - [x] `avian3d` -> branch `main`
 - [x] `bevy-trait-query` -> branch `bevy-0.15-rc`
 - [x] `iyes_perf_ui` -> branch `main`
+- [x] `bevy_egui` -> version `0.31`
+- [x] `bevy_inspector_egui` -> version `0.28`

+I'm hoping to slim down the dependencies for the project to shorten compile times.
+I'm a little annoyed with the `iyes_perf_ui` crate.
+It is a great tool but there is a ton of boilerplate code to set up the Ui.
+I think the built-in text crate will be enough for what I'm doing and will simplify things.

+Now, there are still a few things I am interested in doing soon:

+- [ ] Add a payload hanging from a tether.
+- [ ] Add a skybox or some reference in the background to illustrate the balloon's size and altitude.
+- [ ] Style the UI like a retro radar display.
+- [ ] Sort out the time scale multiplier (the physics becomes unstable when it goes above 1.5).
+- [ ] Add plots for altitude, pressure, temperature, volume, and density.

+I did a little work to group the rendering plugins into a separate plugin group from the headless plugins.
+I don't know why I decided to do that, but it will come in handy when I want to compile for wasm or terminal operation.

+Things I added:

+- [x] Rendering plugins in separate plugin group. `headless` runs without gfx.
+- [x] Lighting based on Bevy's example.
+- [x] Camera controller based on Bevy's `camera_controller` example.
+- [x] Observer/trigger-based debug UI toggles.
+Only some of them are working.
+- [x] Added targeting controls to the camera.

+I spent a few hours trying to get the skybox working but I couldn't get it to load.

 ## 2024-11-29